rasi5050/Bioreactor_Dashboard/README.md

 ## Functionality

-The dashboard should allow the user to plot each of the metrics(Temperature, pH, Distilled Oxygen, and Pressure) over time.
+The dashboard plots each of the metrics(Temperature, pH, Distilled Oxygen, and Pressure) over time.

 The features include select time window along both axeses or in box, double click to reset, auto-refresh the page, download plot as png, pan, zoom